mbierlee/poodinis/TUTORIAL.md

 Poodinis doesn't come with any value injector implementations.
 In the [README.md](README.md) you will find a list of projects which use different libraries as value sources.

-Circular dependencies
+Circular Dependencies
 ---------------------
 Poodinis can autowire circular dependencies when they are registered with `singleInstance` or `existingInstance` registration scopes.
 Circular dependencies in registrations with `newInstance` scopes will not be autowired, as this would cause an endless loop.
 Circular dependencies are only supported when autowiring members through the `@Autowire` UDA; circular dependencies in constructors are not supported and will result in an `InstanceCreationException`.

-Registering and resolving using qualifiers
+Registering and Resolving Using Qualifiers
 ------------------------------------------
 You can register multiple concrete types to a super type.
 When doing so, you will need to specify a qualifier when resolving that type:
 ```d